Deontic Argumentation: Introduction

 Deontic argumentation deals with any argumentative setting in which the main purpose is establishing whether certain actions or states-of-affairs are obligatory, permitted, or deontically qualified in terms of any other normative position.
 Hence, its relevance covers several important normative domains, such as the social, ethical \cite{Bench-Capon03}, and the legal one \cite{Bongiovanni2011-POSHIL-2}.

 Deontic argumentation can be technically developed in various ways (see Section \ref{sec:related} for an overview of the literature).
-As done sometimes in the AI\&Law research \cite{PrakkenS15}, we can assume that legal norms are rules having the form $a_1, \dots , a_n \Rightarrow b$ and we can follow the intuition that deontic arguments are built in an argumentation framework using rules of the form $a_1, \dots , a_n \Rightarrow \obl(b)$, such that $\obl (b)$ holds iff $\obl(b)$ is justified w.r.t. such argumentation framework (see \cite{GovernatoriRotoloRiveret,RiveretRotoloSartor}).
+As done sometimes in the AI\&Law research \cite{PrakkenS15}, we can assume that legal norms are rules having the form $a_1, \dots , a_n \Rightarrow b$ and we can follow the intuition that deontic arguments are built in an argumentation framework using rules of the form $a_1, \dots , a_n \Rightarrow \obl(b)$, such that $\obl (b)$ holds iff $\obl(b)$ is justified with respect to such an argumentation framework (see \cite{GovernatoriRotoloRiveret,RiveretRotoloSartor}).

 The value of deontic argumentation in the law is that it allows for an account of deontic positions in adversarial, or at any rate dialogical, settings where the determination of what is obligatory or permitted is the result of an exchange of arguments among different subjects.
 Consider, among others, the case of deontic argumentation in legislative deliberation (see \cite{Meyeretal,icail2029}), or in judicial decision-making (see e.g. \cite{icail23,reka}).